 - Effectively handles financial management and accounting responsibilities for large programs or multiple business lines.

-- Identifies additional or alternative financial resources and opportunities for funding organization-wide projects, programs, portfolio and/or services, etc.
+- Identifies additional or alternative financial resources and opportunities for funding organization-wide projects, programs, research centres and/or services, etc.

 - Designs, operates and monitors rigorous systems for Financial Information Management, internal audit, and evaluation.